Who We Are, What We Do

 Lead Adorableness Officer

 Midgie's main job is to be her mom's very best friend as they sit in the office and art studio at home, and travel in the van across the American West.
-Named after the relentless and ferocious Scottish bitting ghat, her energy is endless.
-While Midgie's demon-mode will get any cow quickly on the move, the barn cats across the country that have grown quite the affinity for her affectionate soul could never imagine it.
-Despite her wee "Cowboy Corgi" legs, she is also an excellent trail runner.
+Named after the relentless and ferocious Scottish black and white biting ghat, her energy is endless.
+Midgie's demon-mode will get any cow quickly on the move, and she’s a complete menace while I’m on my yoga mat, but barn cats across the country that come in to the van for pets and treats have grown quite the affinity for her and she loves them right back.
+Despite her wee legs, she is also an excellent trail runner.

 Hermin Red-Laird Cullison